TPopovich/LoL-a/recipes/004_working_with_home_dir_dot_files/sample_bashrc_defensive.md

 We added some alias to commands that might be dangerous.
 To make safer we add `-i` to prompt for overwrite of files.

-You can select to be defensive or not.
+You can select to be defensive or not, by changing `DO_DEFENSIVE_CHECK_OVERWRITE` below.

+If you copy and paste this into a shell it will append to your existing `~/.bashrc` file or create one if it did not exist.

 ```
 cat >> ~/.bashrc <<'EOF'
 # we added this as sample .bashrc

+# Do you want every mv/cp/rm command to warn you if we are going to clobber an existing file
 DO_DEFENSIVE_CHECK_OVERWRITE=true  # set to true or false

-if DO_DEFENSIVE_CHECK_OVERWRITE
+if $DO_DEFENSIVE_CHECK_OVERWRITE
 then
   alias mv="mv -i"    # -i prevents overwriting files, use full path (/usr/bin/mv) to override
   alias cp="cp -i"    # -i prevents overwriting files, use full path (/usr/bin/cp) to override